denten-books/plain-text/1-chapter.md

 neither of the same phenomenon nor at the same site.
 The former group points to the screen as the impermanent and ephemeral state of the written word: like tomatoes suspended in aspic, writes Heim [@heim_electric_1987, ix].
-The latter group points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
+The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
 Both locations, the screen and the disk, are real.
 Neither can be reduced to the other.
 Both contain distinct constraints and affordances for action.

+The material substrates of computational text likewise carry real-world affordances and consequences.
+They are first and foremost hidden from view.
+Drives and tapes reside inside of black or aluminum boxes.
+If only because they carry electrical current and have the potential to catch fire, they are heavily regulated.
+They contain heavy and rare metals, often hazardous if touched or ingested.
+The computational part of the sign is sealed in miniaturized containers that prevent access and to resist tempering.
+These are but some of the realities of material text.
+It is text intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

+The bifurcated sign resides in two distinct locations, each entailing drastically differing affordances for reading.

-So far, I have argued (a) that the Turing machine stands at the root of computational textuality, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computational sign ultimately splits into at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
+To summarize: so far, I have argued (a) that the Turing machine stands at the root of computational textuality, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computational sign ultimately splits into at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
 It will take us the rest of the book to come to terms with textuality in this bifurcated form.
-For now, we need only to agree on the observation that something has changed in the movement between static and computational text.
-I write "static in computational" and not, for example, "print and digital," because "computation" is a word that best begins to describe the dynamics of the change.
-A computational device simulates text, and consequently all forms of symbolic representation.
+For now, we begin merely with the peculiarity of computational text.
+I write "computational text" and not, for example, "digital" or "electronic," because "computation" is a word that best describes the dynamics of the movement away from print.
+The computational device simulates text, and consequently all forms of symbolic representation.
 Furthermore, because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.

-The long history of the word proceeds in stages, from the immutable sign to the universal implement, capable of reproducing all symbolic representation dynamically.
-The universal Turing machine culminates the development of the symbol.
-Through it, the symbol gains its ideal form, capable of representing everything that can be represented.
-All further symbolic engines constitute lesser versions of the universal archetype.[^ln1-brain] Yet the archetype itself is also limited to an ideal.
-It can only exist as a thought experiment.
-All real-world Turing machines must contain non-representational elements, dispelling the illusion of immateriality.

-Although much of contemporary popular discourse on computation speaks the language of disruption, the history of computational symbolism, of the sort I am suggesting here, must be seen as an evolutionary trajectory.

-If a symbol, something used to represent something else, elicits a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
-It creates a phantasmal image of symbolism itself.
-The history of computing is thus a history of symbolism in the broadest possible meaning of the word which includes lyric poetry and symbolic logic.
-That history begins with the human capacity to externalize images.
-It proceeds with the invention of writing: a formal constraint on the image, adding a level of abstraction.
-A picture of the horse that looks like a horse can now be represented in five characters, which can further be recombined to form other images.
-The constraint on the number of symbolic "building blocks" proceeds with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962;
-@he_diffusion_1994; @needham_shorter_1994, 1-34; @febvre_coming_2010].

-With the invention of movable type and the typewriter, the variability of hand-written script was further normalized to a set of discrete and reproducible characters.[^ln1-normal] A key stipulation for the Turing machine requires that "the number of symbols which can be printed is finite" [@turing_computable_1937, 249].
-The mechanization of print begins to "lift" the letter from its medium, enabling the development of distant writing (telegraphy) and remote communications, which, although extant in many early societies (as smoke and mirror signals, for example) accelerates dramatically at the beginning of the nineteenth century [@shaffner_telegraph_1859;
-@beauchamp_history_2001; @standage_victorian_2014].
-When combined with the
-mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.

-Finally, the rise of universal Turing machines in the late nineteenth and early twentieth centuries definively severs the symbol from its material contexts.
-Textuality splits into simulated surface representation and underlying control code

-elevates print from an intelligence-conveying medium to one of communication and control.
-"Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.
-The Turing machine concludes the bifurcation of the sign, intertwining the histories of communication and control.
+Computational texts can take shape through non-digital and non-electronic devices.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).